If you master these seven essentials, you can do biblical evangelism.

 1) The biblical Gospel.
-The “good news” is that God has provided a way for us to be reconciled to Him.
-You have broken God’s law but Christ died on the cross for you.
-If you repent and trust in Christ alone for your salvation, God will forgive your sin and impute his righteousness to you.
+The “good news” is that God, our creator, has provided a way for us to be reconciled to Him.
+You have broken God’s commandments and sinned so you are separated from God.
+But Jesus Christ died on the cross for the sins of those who repent and trust in him alone for salvation.
+God can forgive your sin and grant you the gift of repentance and faith.
+You can be reconciled to God through faith in Jesus Christ.

-Salvation is the gift of God.
-We are saved by grace, not by works (Ephesians 2:8-9).
+We are saved by God’s grace, not by works (Ephesians 2:8-9).
 Christians may use different words (repent, believe, confess), but the bible is clear that you have to repent and put your faith in Christ’s finished work on the cross: not your church or your good works.
 Then because you are grateful to God, you will serve him and transform your life to become more like the Savior.

 2) Compassion for the lost.
 According to Jesus, most people are going to hell (Matthew 7:13).
 Unsaved people need the Savior.
-And faith comes from hearing (Romans 10:17).
+And faith comes from hearing the gospel (Romans 10:17).

 5) Willingness to challenge non-biblical thinking.
 Under the leading of the Holy Spirit, you must be willing to challenge a person’s thinking about sin, righteousness and Jesus Christ.
 God may use you to help someone see their need for the Savior.
 Remember, Jesus challenged the thinking of Nicodemus, the rich young ruler, and the woman at the well.
 We destroy arguments … against the knowledge of God (2 Corinthians 10:8).

 We use The “Good Person” Test from Living Waters Ministries to challenge people’s thinking about their righteousness.
 It includes a review of the 10 Commandments and, with the leading of the Holy Spirit, it establishes a person’s need for the Savior.